invisibleXML/ixml/misc/pragmas.md

 contain a set of assignment statements specifying the values of particular attributes, in a subset of XPath syntax.
-(A more serious proposal would need some way to distinguish *e0.v* meaning "the *v* attribute of *e0* from the same string as a name which happens to contain a string.
+(A more serious proposal would need some way to distinguish *e0.v* meaning "the *v* attribute of *e0*" from *e0.v* occurring as a name which happens to contain a dot.
 This is not that serious proposal.)

 *Example:  synthesized value attribute and inherited environment